 In many ways it begins with the overall school culture.
 As Peter Drucker said, "Culture eats strategy for breakfast".
 Having a school culture of positivity, growth mindset(Dweck) and a solid set of values underpinning everything is crucial.
 As a school are all the stakeholders involved in developing and maintaining this set of core values?
 Are the values adhered to by all?
 Does everyone know them?

 The school values give purpose to what you are doing.
-They will give purpose to what the pupils are trying to achieve.
+They will give purpose to what the learners are trying to achieve.
 They provide a driver.
 Having a set of clear values helps you understand what matters to you, what helps you achieve, what might hold you back and who can support you.
 Do you know what your values are?
 This is often the starting point for many coaching conversations.

-The driver here was to move the pupils away from the sense that everything had to be perfect and correct the first time.
+The driver here was to move the learners away from the sense that everything had to be perfect and correct the first time.
 It was to embed the purpose that the act of learning was ongoing and the joy was in the learning not the finished product.
 Similarly this moved into the ongoing continuous development process for teachers too.

 Teachers could be freed from thinking that every lesson had to be perfect.
 They could develop as professionals and that learning to be a better teacher tomorrow than today was the goal.
 It provided meaning and purpose in what was being carried out.
 The pedagogical approach rewarded the effort, not simply the end product.
 In other words a move towards a growth mindset rather than fixed enabled all to experience better wellbeing.